 DONATE TO CFA IN SCHOOLS

-CFA in Schools programming is provided at no charge for schools at which 80% or more of students qualify for the federal Free and Reduced-Price Lunch program.
+CFA in Schools programming is provided at no charge for schools at which 80% or more of students qualify for Free and Reduced-Price Lunch (FRPL).

 Schools with between 0 and 79% of students qualifying for FRPL pay a small fee along a sliding scale.

-The remaining cost of a CFA in Schools program is paid for through individual and corporate charitable donations and granting organizations.
+The remaining cost of a CFA in Schools program is paid for through individual and corporate charitable donations, family foundations, and granting organizations.

-Please help bring CFA in Schools to even more deserving youth by making a tax-deductible donation!
+Please help bring CFA in Schools to even more deserving youth by donating today!

 3 Ways to Give